shauray8/CTW/README.md

 # Context Tree Weighting
 investigating and exploring context-tree weighting

+# Huffman Coding just to create a baseline

 ### An example of how huffman coding works

 Characters | ASCII | Frequency | HUFFMAN | bits